asselstine/solidity-upgrade-patterns/README.md

 }
 ```

-You'll notice above that the new contract instance is of the type Delegator.
-When the Delegator delegates the `initialize()` call to ExampleValueObject and the code writes to the `value` field we want it to write into the first storage location after the `controller` and `controllerLookupName` fields.
-That's why ExampleValueObject inherits from DelegationTarget: to shift the storage read/write positions.
+You may have noticed that the ExampleValueObject inherits from DelegationTarget somewhat needlessly; this is so that the ExampleValueObject storage will be correctly offset by the amount of storage required by the Delegator, thereby preventing any memory from being trampled.
+The memory constraints are well defined in this [gist](https://gist.github.com/Arachnid/4ca9da48d51e23e5cfe0f0e14dd6318f) by Nick Johnson.

-If the ExampleValueObject contract is updated with new fields, they *must* be defined *after* the existing fields so that fields aren't trampled in instances of Delegator that have been bound to that type.
-The constraints are very well defined in this [gist](https://gist.github.com/Arachnid/4ca9da48d51e23e5cfe0f0e14dd6318f) by Nick Johnson.
+Not all contracts that require storage are created by a factory.
+Some contracts are singletons and are instead registered twice in the controller: the first being an instance of the contract whose name is suffixed with 'Target' and the second being a Delegator registered under the original name and pointing to the suffixed name.

-### Summary
+### Upgrades

-Augur uses a combination of a contract registry and delegate to allow for partial upgrading of their system.
-It's interesting to note that they plan on locking down the registry by disabling a '[dev-mode](https://github.com/AugurProject/augur-core/blob/master/source/contracts/Controller.sol#L6)' in the Controller.
+It's interesting to note that they plan on locking down the registry by disabling a '[dev-mode](https://github.com/AugurProject/augur-core/blob/7f3c79a5dd471a98df8f66a640902e063f15f796/source/contracts/Controller.sol#L6)' in the Controller.
 At some point they will freeze the contracts in production and lock themselves out of the Controller.
-Afterwards, if they want to deploy an upgrade it will result in an entirely separate set of contracts; in a sense forking the application.
+Afterwards, if they want to upgrade, they will need to deploy an entirely new version of the application.

 ## Colony

 [Colony](https://github.com/JoinColony/colonyNetwork)

-- Colony, like Aragon, has a 'ColonyStorage' superclass that stores the Contract fields.
+- Colony, like Aragon, has a 'ColonyStorage' superclass that stores the Contract state variables.
 The Colony object subclasses it.

 - Colony has a [Resolver](https://github.com/JoinColony/colonyNetwork/blob/develop/contracts/Resolver.sol) contract that appears to manage